MENIERE’S DISEASE & DISABILITY BENEFITS

 However, if your back benefit is $100,000, you would not pay 25% or $25,000 in attorney fees.
 Instead, you would pay the amount of the fee cap.
 The fee cap is $7200.
 Therefore, if we win your case, then your fee is capped at $7200.

 When you win, you pay whatever is less between 25% of your back benefit and the fee cap.
 Additionally, you only owe an attorney fee if we win your case.
-Find out more here about what it will cost.
+Find out what it will cost to hire our law firm.

 WE WORK FOR FREE IN YOUR MENIERE’S DISEASE CASE UNTIL YOU WIN BENEFITS

 If you have Ménière’s disease, you should hire an attorney to help you win your benefits.
 Why?
 Because you need to provide for your family.
-A lawyer can help you win your SSD benefits.
+A lawyer can help you win your SSDI and SSI benefits.
 You are three times more likely to win your benefits if you hire an attorney.
-In order to hire Cannon Disability, all you need to do is contact us.
+In order to hire our law firm, all you need to do is contact us.
 We offer a free review of your case over the phone.
 Furthermore, it doesn’t cost you any upfront money to hire us.
 Why?

 Because you only pay us an attorney fee if we win your case.
 This means if we win your SSD case, you pay the attorney fee out of your back benefits.
 If you do not win, then there is no attorney fee for you to pay.